ykfre/BsodSurvivor/README.md

    g will actually have a value of 0, and not 1.
 This is an intended behavior in order to reserve global variables values which may change in a runtime.

 -  Old/new break points on an old source code, won't affect anymore the program, so you will need to place them on the newest source file, which is created in a temp directory, This file is opened when you step into one of the new functions, or  you can open it manually by searching the last modified file using [Everything](https://www.voidtools.com/) and the file name which you changed.
-For example let's say you changed a file whose name is main.cpp, than search in Everything main.cpp, and you will find the file is "____2_____6264218882520860571____Main.cpp"
+For example let's say you changed a file whose name is main.cpp, than search in Everything main.cpp, and you will find the file is "____2_____6264218882520860571____Main.cpp".
+You can of course just place __debugbreak() in the code instead of  opening the file.

 - Code which uses try catch/sehs shouldn't be in a code which is being updated - as Windows will not run the catch/__except code.

   You should place them in different files from the file which you want to change.

-## Evaluating Expressions - Limitations

-- For now there isn't a support for printing automatically a result of expression, you need to use instead DbgPrint in the expression, for example: DbgPrint("result is %d", f()).

-- Default function arguments /Macros won't be found if if the function isn't in a file which is in in a [clang module](https://clang.llvm.org/docs/Modules.html)

-  - **All the modules support  is very much experimental**!

-- Functions which didn't compiled to the binary - won't be able to be found and used, mainly important for templates/ static unused functions if their implementation isn't in a [module](https://clang.llvm.org/docs/Modules.html) .

-- Functions in an anonymous namespaces won't be found.

-- Expressions with classes/functions with const expressions SNIFAE, or forward declaration won't be evaluated correctly even with module, please use static const where possible. type_traits, std::unique_ptr,std::shared_ptr, std::optional, and std::expected were changed in order to be implemented without static constexpr where possible in [here](bsodSurvivor\tests\ExecutableTest\stl).

-  This files are also installed as part of BSOD_SURVIVOR installation (will be used only if you want to use them).

-- Templates and Default function arguments won't work if you will compile the program using Incredibuild, as it won't find there module.modulemap in the remote computer ( the compilation will still succeed)

-- You won't be able to evaluate expression if there is a lower frame from your selected frame, which its program counter isn't in your main driver as configured in config.json